shakfu/py-js/README.md

 pip3 install cython
 ```

-For some of the less developed externals and experimental features please don't be surprised if Max seg-faults (especially if you start experimenting with the cython wrapped `api` module which operates on the c-level of the Max SDK).
+For some of the less developed externals and more experimental features please don't be surprised if Max seg-faults (especially if you start experimenting with the cython wrapped `api` module which operates on the c-level of the Max SDK).

 ## Cheatsheets for py and pyjs